Authorizing a business representative

 A representative with online access can file returns and check their status, view account balances and transactions, transfer payments, view correspondence and more.
 See our List of services for representatives of businesses.

-For more information on this service, see the instructions on the RC59 Business Consent form.
+For more information on this service, see the instructions on the Form RC59, Business Consent.

 Business taxpayer responsibilities